Yvelo/gitscrap/README.md

 GITHUB_API_KEY="..."

 ## Results
+Repositories are discovered using a biased random selections.
+Big repositories with many contributors and lots of commits are more likely to be discovered by GitScrap than smaller repository.
+The list of sites consolidated by this process should not be used for any statistical extrapolation on the overall set of GitHub repositories.

 ### Without reinforcement learning
 In this case the algorithm moves from repositories to repositories using fixed and predetermined probabilities to decide between each of the seven possible actions.